DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/reference/models/client.md

 * ***CibaLifetime***

     Specifies the backchannel authentication request lifetime in seconds.
-Default to *null*.
+Defaults to *null*.

 * ***PollingInterval***

     Backchannel polling interval in seconds.
-Default to *null*.
+Defaults to *null*.